xyproto/symwalk/README.md

 ## Example use

-This passes in a function to `symwal.Walk`, which is called for every encountered file or directory:
+This passes in a function to `symwalk.Walk`, which is called for every encountered file or directory:

 ```go
 import (